KyleGospo/docs.bazzite.gg/src/Advanced/creating_custom_image.md

 <!--{"url_discourse": "https://universal-blue.discourse.group/docs?topic=43", "fetched_at": "2024-09-03 16:43:11.309087+00:00"}-->
 <!-- ANCHOR_END: METADATA -->

-## Making your own image by forking Bazzite, Bluefin, or Aurora
+## Making your own image by forking Bazzite

 Sometimes you don't want to make a whole new image from scratch, you just want to change some things without too much extra work.
 Sometimes it's nicer to derive from images that more end-user focused like [Bazzite](https://github.com/ublue-os/bazzite).